Selydove: Early 20th century and Soviet era

 The early 20th century brought further industrial development to Selydivka, with the establishment of small coal mines and other enterprises.
 However, the village's economy remained primarily agrarian, and many residents continued to struggle with land scarcity, poverty, starvation and illiteracy.
 The situation worsened with the onset of World War I and the subsequent Russian Revolution.

 In the summer of 1914, many residents of Selydivka were conscripted to fight in World War I, and 383 villagers from the Selydivka volost died by 1917.
 Due to continued dissatisfaction with the Imperial government, several villagers and farmers of Selydivka endorsed socialist-revolutionary efforts and participated in armed uprisings against the authorities, forming a provisional government for the region.

 In late April 1918, Selydivka was occupied by Austro-German forces, accompanied by the formation of the Ukrainian State.
 Local kulaks and former royal officials took advantage of the situation, rising to power.
 Backed by the occupiers and the Hetmans, the kulaks oppressed partisan activity and those who resisted serving them.
 With the withdrawal of the Central Powers, the city became embroiled in fighting between Bolsheviks and the White Guard.

-In 1919, following the Russian Civil War, communist Soviet rule was established in Selydivka.
+In 1919, following the Ukrainian War of Independence, communist Soviet rule was established in Selydivka.
 The village became a district center in 1923, and the new Soviet government initiated several projects aimed at improving local infrastructure and industry.
 This period saw the construction of the Palace of Labor in 1927, a country club in 1930, and a district hospital between 1932 and 1934.

 From 1932 to 1933, citizens in the region were greatly affected by the Holodomor and the Russification policy of Joseph Stalin against Ukrainian culture.
 As most ethnic Ukrainians were rural peasant farmers, they bore the brunt of the artificial famine.